White homeowner accused of shooting Black teen who went to the wrong house in Kansas City will face 2 felony charges, officials announce – KION546

 Two representatives at the Kansas City Police Department detention unit previously told CNN the suspect was taken into custody on April 13 just before midnight but was released less than two hours later, at 1:24 a.m. on April 14.

-CNN has not been able to reach the homeowner for comment.
+CNN has not been able to reach Lester for comment.
 A lawyer was not listed in his previous booking report.

-CNN has requested the accused shooter's mugshot, along with documents pertaining to the shooting and the charges from the Kansas City Police Department.
+According to a probable cause statement, Lester told investigators he was “scared to death” by Yarl’s size and his inability to defend himself at age 84.
+He told investigators he was in bed when he heard his doorbell ring and grabbed a handgun before answering the door.

+“He stated he believed someone was attempting to break into the house, and shot twice (through an exterior storm door) within a few seconds of opening the (main) door,” a police detective writes in the court document.

-Officers responded to a home April 13, just before 10 p.m., after receiving reports of a shooting.
-When they arrived, they found Ralph, 16, who had been shot outside the residence by the homeowner.
+Officers responded April 13, just before 10 p.m., after receiving reports of a shooting.
+When they arrived, they found Ralph, 16, who had been shot outside a residence by a homeowner.
+Police and Ralph’s family have said he went to the wrong address, mistaking 115th Terrace for 115th Street.

-Ralph was "shot twice and struck in the head and arm," his family's attorneys said in a statement.
+Ralph told a detective who visited him at a hospital on Friday that he had pressed the doorbell and waited, according to the probable cause statement.

+“(He) stated the male inside took a long time but finally opened the door holding a firearm.
+He stated he was immediately shot in the head and fell to the ground,” the detective writes.

-Ralph has come home from the hospital, Crump said on CNN on Monday afternoon.
+The teen has come home from the hospital but is still struggling after the ordeal, Crump said on CNN on Monday afternoon.

-Crump said Ralph is still struggling with stress from the ordeal but he and his family are happy he lived after being shot in the head.
+Crump said Ralph and his family are happy he lived after being shot in the head.
 They hope for a full recovery because Ralph is young and strong, he added.

-"He's not out of the woods yet, but the great thing is, (medical officials) said he was stable enough to go to his home," he said.
+“He’s not out of the woods yet, but the great thing is, (medical officials) said he was stable enough to go to his home,” he told CNN’s Jake Tapper.

-The Kansas City Star reported Ralph is being cared for by his mother, who is a nurse.

-Crump told CNN's Jake Tapper it makes no sense the shooter hasn't been arrested.
+When Crump spoke Tapper, the prosecutor had yet to announce charges and Crump said it made no sense the shooter hadn’t been arrested the night of the shooting.

 “Nobody can tell us if the roles were reversed, and you had a Black man shoot a White, 16-year-old teenager for merely ringing his doorbell that he would not be arrested,” Crump said.
 “I mean, this citizen went home and slept in his bed at night after shooting that young Black kid in the head.”